-In the above model, the coefficient on the online instruction variable indicates, on average, if there was an association (positive or negative) between online course-taking and student intermediate outcomes in these settings, controlling for student characteristics and timeinvariant school and/or classroom and grade year effects, as well as time-varying rates of online instruction use in schools.
+In the above model, the coefficient on the online instruction variable indicates, on average, if there was an association (positive or negative) between online course-taking and student intermediate outcomes in these settings, controlling for student characteristics and time-invariant school and/or classroom and grade year effects, as well as time-varying rates of online instruction use in schools.
 This model would only identify effects of online course-taking if it was reasonable to assume that no other unobserved, time-varying factors influenced online course-taking and student educational outcomes (the conditional independence assumption).

-With longitudinal (panel) data that we employ in our estimation (i.e., following students over four school years), we improve on this method of identification by adding student fixed effects to our models as follows, where $\delta_l$ is the student fixed effect:
+With longitudinal (panel) data that we employ in our estimation (i.e., following students over four school years), we improve on this method of identification by adding student fixed effects to our models as follows, where δj is the student fixed effect:

-$$A{jst} = \alpha D{jt} + \beta_1 X{1jt} + \beta_2 A{jst-1} + \beta_3 P{st} + \delta_j + \pi_s + \mu{gt} + \varepsilon{jst}$$ (2)
+$$A{jst} = \alpha D{jt} + \beta_1 X{1jt} + \beta_2 A{jst-1} + \beta_3 P{st} + \delta j + \pi_s + \mu{gt} + \varepsilon{jst}$$ (2)

-Identification of the average effect of online course-taking in this model comes from students who take courses online in some but not all years that we observe them in high school (Heinrich and Nisar, 2013), which is the case for many of the students in our sample.
+Identification of the average effect of online course-taking in this model comes from students who take courses online in some but not all years that we observe them in high school (Heinrich & Nisar, 2013), which is the case for many of the students in our sample.

-As the assumption that no other unobserved, time-varying factors (at student, school and grade levels) had influenced online course-taking and student educational outcomes is a relatively strong one, we also estimated inverse probability weighting models with regression adjustment (IPWRA), a double-robust estimator that aims to align the observed characteristics of online course-takers and non-users at baseline in assessing the relationship of online course-taking and its intensity of use to student outcomes.
+As the assumption that no other unobserved, time-varying factors (at student, school, and grade levels) had influenced online course-taking and student educational outcomes is a relatively strong one, we also estimated inverse probability weighting models with regression adjustment (IPWRA), a double-robust estimator that aims to align the observed characteristics of online course-taking and its intensity of use to student outcomes.
 This doubly robust estimation method uses probability weights from a model that predicts treatment status (i.e., online course-taking or the number of years of online course-taking) to obtain outcome-regression parameters that account for the fact that each student is observed in only one of the potential outcomes.
-The estimated inverse-probability weights are used to fit weighted regression models of the outcome for each treatment level and to obtain predicted outcomes for each student.
-Average treatment effects (ATE) are then computed from these estimates of treatment effects.
+The estimated inverse-probability weights are used to fit weighted regression models of the outcome for each treatment effects (ATE) are then computed from these estimates of treatment effects.

-The multi-valued treatment model that is used to estimate the effects of intensity of online course-taking is shown in equation (3) below.
-Again defining $D{t,i}$ as a binary variable that equals 1 if student i is in a given treatment state and 0 if not, the model we estimate is:
+The multivalued treatment model that is used to estimate the effects of intensity of online course-taking is shown in Equation (3).
+Again defining $D{t,i}$ as a binary variable that equals 1 if student i is in a given treatment state and 0 if not, the model we estimate is as follows: